markelarauzo7/onvif/README.md

 - Device
 - Media
 - PTZ
-- Imaging
 - Event
 - Discovery
-- Auth(More Options)
-- Soap

 ## Using

 ### General concept

-1. Connecting to the device
+1) Connecting to the device
-2. Authentication (if necessary)
+2) Authentication (if necessary)
-3. Defining Data Types
+3) Defining Data Types
-4. Carrying out the required method
+4) Carrying out the required method

 #### Connecting to the device

-If there is a device on the network at the address _192.168.13.42_, and its ONVIF services use the _1234_ port, then you can connect to the device in the following way:
+If there is a device on the network at the address *192.168.13.42*, and its ONVIF services use the *1234* port, then you can connect to the device in the following way:

 ```go
 dev, err := onvif.NewDevice(onvif.DeviceParams{Xaddr: "192.168.13.42:1234"})
 ```

-\*The ONVIF port may differ depending on the device , to find out which port to use, you can go to the web interface of the device. **Usually this is 80 port.\***
+*The ONVIF port may differ depending on the device , to find out which port to use, you can go to the web interface of the device. **Usually this is 80 port.***

 #### Authentication